Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Abstract

 \section{Abstract}

-We study the structure of the indecomposable direct summands of tensor products of two \emph{restricted} simple $\text{SL}_3(K)$-modules, where $K$ is an algebraically closed field of characteristic $p \geq 5$.
-We give a characteristic-free algorithm for the computation of the decomposition of such a tensor product into indecomposable modules.

-The $p<5$ case for $\SL_3(K)$ was studied in the authors' earlier paper \cite{BDM1}.
-In this paper we show that for characteristics $p\ge 5$ all the indecomposable summands are rigid, in contrast to the situation in characteristic 3.
+We study the structure of the indecomposable direct summands of tensor products of two \emph{restricted} rational simple modules for the algebraic group $\SL_3(K)$, where $K$ is an algebraically closed field of characteristic $p \ge 5$.
+We also give a characteristic-free algorithm for the decomposition of such a tensor product into indecomposable direct summands.
+The $p<5$ case was studied in the authors' earlier paper \cite{BDM1}.
+We find that for characteristics $p\ge 5$ all the indecomposable summands are rigid, in contrast to the characteristic 3 case.